CCurl/cccForth/README.md

 BYE      (--)              Exit c4 (PC)
 CONSTANT (--)              Define a constant
 CELL     (--n)             n: The size of a CELL
-CELLS    (n--x)            x: The size of n CELLs
-EDIT     (n--)             Edit block n
+CELLS    (n--x)            x: The number of bytes in n CELLs EDIT     (n--)             Edit block n
-EXECUTE  (a--)             Jump to CODE address a
-LOAD     (--)              Load a file from disk
+EXECUTE  (a--)             Execute CODE at address a LOAD     (--)              Load a file from disk (usage: LOAD strings.c4) FLOAD    (--)              Loads the last saved "./system.c4" file, if it exists.
-FLOAD    (--)              Loads the last saved system file, if any.
+FSAVE    (--)              Saves the system to file "./system.c4".
-FSAVE    (--)              Saves the system to file "/system.c4" ' x      (--f | xt i f)    Lookup x.
+' x      (--f | xt i f)    Lookup x.
 If found f=1, i: immediate and xt: offset.
 Else f=0, and i and xt are not pushed.
 NOP      (--)              Do nothing
 RAND     (--n)             n: a RANDOM 31-bit number (0..$7FFFFFFF)